Implementing graceful connection pool shutdown in Express

 Issue Operational Impact Remediation

 Not closing HTTP server before draining pool New requests acquire connections during shutdown.
-Prevents pool from reaching zero active queries, causing infinite drain loops.
+Prevents pool from reaching zero active queries, causing an infinite drain loop.
 Call server.close() first.
 Only proceed to pool.end() inside the server.close() callback.

 FAQ